MLPonciano/MLPonciano/README.md

 ![header_profile](https://github.com/user-attachments/assets/3fc5b994-521f-4d73-94de-bd94ec6c6b0b)
 ## About Me
-<p>I am Matthew Lebron Ponciano, currently pursuing a Bachelor of Science in Information Technology at the University of Northern Philippines.
+<p align="center">I am Matthew Lebron Ponciano, currently pursuing a Bachelor of Science in Information Technology at the University of Northern Philippines.
 With a passion for technology and design, I am dedicated to expanding my knowledge and skills in the IT field, aiming to contribute meaningfully to the ever-evolving world of technology.</p>

 ## Languages and Tools
 <div align="center">